 A condition is an named option defined by the user, that can have an enabled or disabled state.
 The name of the condition is used to identify the conditions.
 The state of the condition (enabled or disabled) is used to set the visibility of an object or the activation of a group of styles.

 Conditions are stored with styles, and are managed in a similar way as styles.
 Conditions can be created, selected and managed using the Conditions panel.
 When using styles of an other document, or importing or exporting style files, conditions are also included in the style collection.
 Conditions also share the same folder hierarchy as styles and symbols.

 Defining and using conditions for object visibility, creates a single place of visibility selection for multiple unrelated objects.
 These objects can be in different groups, layers or canvases.
 The condition acts as a style for the visibility option of these objects.

 Conditions can be created, selected and changed, using the Conditions panel, opened from the Panels - Styles menu.
 The Conditions panel works in a similar way as the Styles panel, with a few minor differences, including the limitation to working with conditions only.

 The conditions defined in the current document are listed in the Conditions panel.
 Each condition is shown as a check box with the condition name.
-The check box is used to set the condition value to be enabled or disabled.
+The check box is used to set the condition value to enabled or disabled state.
 New conditions can be created using the button.

 - - Clear the visibility conditions from the selected objects.